Milenio Cartel: Fracture

-With the 2009 capture of Óscar Nava Valencia, leader of the Milenio cartel, and the death of Ignacio Coronel Villarreal, of the Sinaloa cartel federation, a power vacuum emerged.
-The Milenio broke into smaller factions, most notably La Resistencia, headed by Ramiro Pozos El Molca, and the Jalisco New Generation Cartel (CJNG), headed by Nemesio Oseguera El Mencho, and started a turf war for the control of the region.
+With the 2009 capture of Óscar Nava Valencia, leader of the cartel, and the death of Ignacio Coronel Villarreal of the Sinaloa Cartel federation, a power vacuum emerged.
+The Milenio broke into smaller factions, most notably La Resistencia, headed by Ramiro Pozos El Molca, and the Jalisco New Generation Cartel (CJNG), headed by Nemesio "El Mencho" Oseguera, and a turf war for control of the region started.

-La Resistencia formed a brief alliance with Los Zetas, the CJNG reunited with the Sinaloa cartel, and other remnants of the milenio that splintered from the Sinaloa Cartel went independent and reached a working agreement with La Familia Michoacana.
-However, when la Familia was disbanded in 2011, the Milenio Cartel relocated to Guadalajara and forged a loose alliance with a faction of Los Zetas Cartel.
-Although some Valencia/Milenio factions were at war with the CJNG, the core of the Valencia family is related with El Mencho, the CJNG leader, due to El Mencho's wife being a Valencia, the remnants of the Milenio gang currently form under the CJNG wing known as "Los Cuinis".
+La Resistencia formed a brief alliance with Los Zetas to oppose CJNG, who were initially called the matazetas ('zeta-killers').
+Meanwhile, CJNG reunited with the Sinaloa Cartel.
+Other remnants of the Milenio that splintered from the Sinaloa Cartel. went independent and reached a working agreement with La Familia Michoacana.
+However, when La Familia disbanded in 2011, the former Milenio Cartel members relocated to Guadalajara and forged a loose alliance with a faction of Los Zetas Cartel.
+Although this meant that some Valencia/Milenio factions were at war with CJNG, the core of the Valencia family was aligned with El Mencho, the leader of CJNG, due to Mencho's wife, Rosalinda González Valencia, being from the Valencia family.
+The remnants of the Milenio Cartel are currently part of the CJNG wing known as "Los Cuinis".

-On January 29, 2011, Oscar Nava Valencia was extradited to the United States to face charges of conspiracy and drug trafficking in the Southern District of Texas.
+On January 29, 2011, Óscar Nava Valencia was extradited to the United States to face charges of conspiracy and drug trafficking in the Southern District of Texas.
 He was sentenced to 25 years in prison on January 8, 2014.

+Despite being released from release from prison early by July 2020, Armando Valencia Cornelio was confirmed by that point in time to be suffering from cancer.
+By March 2026, Armando was still described as having only been a leader in the Milenio Cartel.
+In April 2026, it was also confirmed that his "lucrative relationship" with drug trafficking ended following his arrest in 2003.